superlinked/VectorHub/docs/use_cases/node2vec.md

 ## Learning inductive node embedding with GraphSAGE

 GraphSAGE is an inductive representation learning algorithm that leverages GNNs (Graph Neural Networks) to create node embeddings.
-Instead of learning static node embeddings, it learns an aggregation function on node features that outputs node representations.
+Instead of learning static node embeddings for each node, it learns an aggregation function on node features that outputs node representations.
 This also means that in this model combines node features with network structure, so we don't have to manually combine the two information sources later on.

-One GraphSAGE layer is defined as follows:
+The GraphSAGE layer is defined as follows:

 $h_i^{(k)} = \sigma(W (h_i^{(k-1)} + \underset{j \in \mathcal{N}(i)}{\Sigma}h_j^{(k-1)}))$